Connecticut[kə net′ə kət]

 - river in NE U.S., flowing from N N.H. across Mass. & Conn. into Long Island Sound: 407 mi (655 km)

-Origin of Connecticut; from Algonquin (Mahican), lit., place of the long river
+Origin of Connecticut; from Algonquin (Mahican), literally , place of the long river

 Abbr.
 CT or Conn. or Ct.

 A state of the northeast United States.
-It was admitted as one of the original Thirteen Colonies in 1788.
-Connecticut's coastline was explored by Dutch navigators after 1614, and in 1635 colonists from Massachusetts Bay began to settle in the Connecticut River valley.
-The Fundamental Orders, a constitution based on the consent of the governed, was adopted by the colony in 1639.
+One of the original Thirteen Colonies, it was visited by Dutch navigators after 1614, and in 1635 colonists from Massachusetts Bay began to settle in the Connecticut River valley.
+In 1639 the colony adopted the Fundamental Orders, a constitution based on the consent of the governed.
+Connecticut ratified the United States Constitution in 1788.
 Hartford is the capital and Bridgeport the largest city.
-Population: 3,500,000.